 - Set clear expectations.

-- If employees know what is expected of them up front, they will be less likely to get frustrated at work and will be more likely to perform well and feel a sense of accomplishment.
+- If employees understand what their employers are expecting of them upfront, they will be less likely to get frustrated at work.
+They will be more likely to perform well and feel a sense of accomplishment.

 - Reward and recognize employees for a job well done.